What is traceability and how to implement in manufacturing?

 These were the benefits of using product traceability within your manufacturing.
 But how do you go about improving product traceability?

-If you want to start improving product traceability in manufacturing, you can do so by following these four points:
+If you want to start improving product traceability in manufacturing, you can do so by:

 If you ever need to do a product recall, your priority is going to be identifying all the affected products, so you can better inform the public when you put out the notice.